05 Jul Think you have premenstrual dysphoric disorder (PMDD)?

 PMDD is in your genes

-Many–but not all–women experience premenstrual symptoms as a result of two estrogen dips in the second half of their cycle.
-However, PMDD is different because of the severe reaction women with the condition have to hormone fluctuations.
+Many—but not all—women experience premenstrual symptoms (such as mood changes, anxiety, aches and sleep issues) as a result of two estrogen dips in the second half of their cycle.
+However, PMDD is different because of the greater severity of premenstrual symptoms, which can make it difficult to navigate work, school, relationships and other facets of everyday life.

 Hopefully, knowing that PMDD is driven by a difference in your body’s makeup can help you feel validated that what you’re experiencing isn’t just “bad PMS”—it’s a medical condition.